by Dr. Mark Wiley

 Salt is the archenemy of normal blood pressure.
 When we consume too much sodium our body retains too much water.
 This increase in water retention increases our overall circulatory volume, which is the load our blood vessels must handle when doing their job.
 Just like lifting a heavier object increases the load on our arms and strains our muscles, this fluid load increases the strain on our hearts and blood vessels.
 Increased strain and pressure cause hypertension.

-When doing some additional research for this book, I investigated dozens of studies and articles, from the academic to the more popular.
+When doing some additional research for my book The Hypertension Solution, I investigated dozens of studies and articles, from the academic to the more popular.
 I was amazed at how many Internet writers dismissed the role of sale in raising blood pressure, given the dearth of clinical trials that clearly point to a direct connection between the two.
 While we know why salt causes blood pressure to rise, it is only from recent studies that scientists understand how salt adversely affects blood pressure.

 Scientists from the United States and Japan have uncovered the physiological process that explains how salt raises blood pressure.
 According to the study, available on the University of Maryland website, it has something to do with a hormone known as ouabain that is secreted by the adrenal gland.
 The highlighted information below is extracted from that study and explains the process in detail.